moritzsalla/cci-physcomp-final/week-2/README.md

 ![Image](image-003.jpeg)
 ![Image](image-004.jpeg)

 The ambient light sensors (ISL29125 RGB Light Sensor [SEN-12829]) have arrived and I am testing them out.
 They work!
 The output is in HEX color values—I hope Arduino provides an easy way to convert these to floating-point.
+One of these breakout boards requires two analog ins.
+Here is the official documentation: https://learn.sparkfun.com/tutorials/isl29125-rgb-light-sensor-hookup-guide

 ![Image](image-005.jpeg)
 ![Image](image-006.jpeg)
 ![Image](image-007.jpeg)
 ![Image](image-008.jpeg)

 Bought my own Board, a Sunfounder Mega (SUNFOUNDER Mega 2560 R3).
 It accommodates 16 analog ins, whereas the leonardo only has 6.
 Since I need 12 and multiplexing is not an option, this is the optimal board.
+I was thinking of using two Arduinos but setting up a serial connection between them and packing all of that wire jungle into relatively compact space convinced me to just spend the money in order to greatly simplify life.
+This would have been a cool multiplexer though: https://hackaday.com/2018/06/09/arduino-analog-i-o-multiplexer/

 ![Image](image-009.jpeg)